Things To Do In Reykjavík In February

 - Local art and prints

 Head to Laugavegur and Skólavörðustígur streets for the best variety.
 If you plan to do a lot of sightseeing and shopping, consider getting the Reykjavík City Card, which includes free museum entry, bus rides, and discounts.
+For more, see the best time to visit Reykjavík.

 What to Wear in Reykjavik in February